 How To Plan A Trip To The Pacific Northwest (First-Timer’s Guide)

 This post may contain affiliate links, vetted and chosen by yours truly!

 So, What Is The Pacific Northwest Region?

-What are the Pacific Northwest states?
+If you are someone who wants to plan a trip to the Pacific Northwest, you might wonder…what are the Pacific Northwest states?
 What area does this region occupy?

 Depending on who you ask, the borders can look different.
 We like to draw a blurry border that surrounds Washington, Oregon, Idaho, and British Columbia.
 Others can also include Northern California, Western Montana, and even northwestern Wyoming and Alaska!